StudyLink logoHome

 About Middle Eastern Studies, Master Degree - at University of Groningen

-Do you want to become a specialized expert on the region and its conflicts and meet the huge societal demand for knowledge and insights in the Middle East?
+Do you want to deepen your expertise on the region and its conflicts and meet the important societal demand for knowledge and insights in the Middle East?
 Then join our Master's programme Middle Eastern Studies in Groningen.

-The programme offers core modules on contemporary developments in the Middle East, conflicts in the region, the role of international organisations and the theme of religion and politics.
-We discuss cases such as Syria, Israel-Palestine and Iran.
-We also give you ample space to pursue your own interests and develop your own expertise, for example through papers, tutorials and internships, for example, at the Ministry of Foreign Affairs, embassies or think tanks, media agencies and societal organisations working on issues such as migration, refugees, terrorism and security.
+The MA Middle Eastern studies alumni are successful in many professional fields.
+If you have a Bachelor's degree in Middle Eastern Studies, the Master's programme enables you to specialize in the theme of conflicts and coexistence and to increase your familiarity with important theoretical and methodological approaches to the region.
+If you have a Bachelor's degree in another (related) discipline, the Master's programme facilitates you to familiarise yourself with the Middle East and apply your expertise to this region, which is of fundamental in today's world.
+The programme offers core modules on contemporary developments in the Middle East, conflicts in the region, the role of international organizations, how to understand minorities, sectarianism and the multifaceted links between religion and politics.
+You will explore cases such as Syria, Israel-Palestine, Iraq and Iran.
+The programme also offers ample space to pursue your own interests and develop your own expertise, for example through papers for different audiences, tutorials and internships, for example, at the Ministry of Foreign Affairs, embassies or think tanks, media agencies and societal organisations working on issues such as migration, refugees, terrorism and security.

 Learn more about Middle Eastern Studies, Master Degree - at University of Groningen